ioBroker/ioBroker.admin/DEVELOPER.md

 -   `staticText` - to display information with the desired style.
 You can use multiple instances to show different parts of the text in different styles.
 -   `sendto` - to interact with the backend.

-Use the prefix `_` for attribute names of a component; otherwise, the admin will try to save the information (untested behavior).

-For backend translations, use the new [adapter-core@3.2.0](https://github.com/ioBroker/adapter-core?tab=readme-ov-file#i18n) feature.
+For backend translations, use the new [adapter-core@3.2.1](https://github.com/ioBroker/adapter-core?tab=readme-ov-file#i18n) feature.

 Import the `I18n` like this: